tuftsceeo/Tufts_Create3_Examples/README.md

 ## Get Started
 1. Download this repository
     - Click the green "Code" button then "Download ZIP"
-2. Unzip the repository & move it to the **home** directory of your virtual machine
+2. Unzip the repository & move it to the **Home** directory of your virtual machine
 3. Follow the READMEs in the other folders to test out the code

 ## Generally Important Information